TheMelodyOfCode/Energycost-Calculator---A-pure-JavaScript-Project/README.md

 > In hindsight, after reviewing this project after serveral month.
 > I noticed soo many things that I wouldn't do anymore.
 > I will leave this project in here since it can still be useful for people
-> in Germany that want to calculate their energieprices and keep a record of it.
+> in Germany that want to calculate their natural gas, energy and water costs and keep a record of it.
 > If I find the time I will convert this project to React (hooks only , no classes :-)) and attache it to Firebase.

 ### Spock the Game